junxit/us-congress-bills-110/metadata.md

 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-07-16 — Committee Consideration and Mark-up Session Held.
+- 2008-07-16 — Ordered to be Reported by Voice Vote.
+- 2008-07-22 — Considered under suspension of the rules. (consideration: CR H6785-6786)
+- 2008-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6226.
+- 2008-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-22 — Mr. Higgins moved to suspend the rules and pass the bill.
+- 2008-07-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6785)
+- 2008-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6785)